Callaway Cars: C11 (Limited Edition Range Rover 4.6 HSE)

 The front axle shafts used on the Callaway 4.6 HSE have been strengthened to withstand the increased torque to the front wheels from the engine and transmission changes.
 A material change in the axles ensures durability will be maintained for the front axle half shafts.

 Callaway decided to use a four-pin front differential to accommodate the increased torque rather than the two-pin front diff used on standard production Range Rovers.
 After working with Callaway on the four pin front diff Land Rover decided to put them in all of the 1999 Range Rovers since the 4 wheel traction control that added ABS regulated traction control to the front axle in 1999 also put extra stress on the front diff (Range Rovers from 1993 to 1998 only had traction control on the rear axle).

 The Callaway dual exhaust had reduced backpressure and was similar to the dual exhaust that all NAS Range Rovers got in the 2000 model year.
 Changes to the exhaust system were made rearward of the catalyst "Y" pipe.
 The exhaust system backpressure was reduced by 43 percent, and the interior sound level in the passenger cabin was virtually unchanged.
 The center silencer provides reduced backpressure and is constructed from stainless steel.
 A twin tail pipe system was selected to provide a performance look and sound.
 The straight exit twin outlets are accented by T-304 stainless steel resonator tips to visually differentiate the Callaway 4.6 HSE from other Range Rovers.
 The pipes are welded onto the stock mufflers, and the rear bumper has cutouts for the tailpipes like it had in 1995 and 1996 (the stock single muffler pointed down, and the rear bumper did not have any cutout on the 1997, 1998 and non-Callaway 1999 Range Rovers).
 The exterior of the Callaway 4.6 HSE Range Rover had painted body color components.
 The exterior components painted to match the body color are the entire front bumper cover, the front grill, left and right headlamp trim, left and right door mirror casings, and rear bumper including area with exhaust tip openings.

 All Callaway Range Rovers came with the "Proline" 18 inch five-spoke alloy wheels.

 Body colors available are Niagara Gray, Epsom Green, and Rutland Red.

-The vehicles are badged with "CALLAWAY" on the upper engine plenum, and on the lower rear tailgate under the 4.6 HSE logs (some models also have Callaway stickers on the front fenders.
+The vehicles are badged with "CALLAWAY" on the upper engine plenum, and on the lower rear tailgate under the 4.6 HSE logs.
+Some examples also have Callaway stickers on the front fenders.

-Inside, the Callaway RRs some had additional wood surrounding the power window switches and HVAC controls wood and leather steering wheels and most (but not all) had GPS.
+Inside, the Callaway Range Rovers received some additional wood surrounding the power window switches and HVAC controls, wood and leather steering wheels, and most (but not all) had GPS.